The Complete

 Here’s a closer look at exactly what’s included in

-The Complete Trauma-Sensitive Mindfulness Training:
+The Complete Trauma-Sensitive Mindfulness Teacher Training:

-A Two-Part Comprehensive Program for Mindfulness Practitioners
+A Comprehensive, Two-Part Certification Program

 PART one